openrobotics/osra-policies-and-procedures/open-rmf_project_charter.md

    The Chair shall be designated by the Project Management Committee at the establishment of the Working Group.
    The Chair shall be responsible for the achievement of the Working Group's task, and for the correct use of any budget provided by the Project Management Committee for use by the Working Group in carrying out its assigned task.

-1. The Project Management Committee shall delegate the necessary powers to the Working Group for the Working Group to perform its assigned task.
+1. With the exception of administrative access to any online services, the Project Management Committee shall delegate the necessary powers to the Working Group for the Working Group to perform its assigned task.

 1. The Project Management Committee shall retain the right to limit the powers and duties of any Working Group that it has created and to dissolve any such Working Group in its sole discretion by resolution of the Project Management Committee.
    The Project Management Committee has a supervisory role in the work of any Working Group.